remytuyeras/HaploDynamics/README.md

 ```population```  | ```float``` | from 0 (for more rare mutations) to 1 (for less rare mutations)
 ```Npop```  | ```int```  | positive integer specifying the number of individuals in the genomic matrix

 The generation of each locus in a VCF file tend to be linear in the parameter ```Npop```.
-For example, the generation of 1 SNP takes 0.6 seconds when ```Npop=100000```.
-Some generation may take even less time (see the estimated time complexity below).
+For example, the generation of 1 SNP takes 0.7 seconds when ```Npop=100000```.
+Some generations may take even less time (see the estimated time complexity below).
 ![GitHub Logo](/time_complexity.png)

 The following script shows how to display the linkage disequilibirum correlations associated with the simulated data.